Welcome

 car World Final, you received this shield.

-presented to superstar Fred Mitchell, # 38, who went into the '63
+This was presented to superstar Fred Mitchell, #38, when he entered the

-memento passed to Fred's long-time race mechanic Pete Schafer, who
+beautiful memento passed to Fred's long-time race mechanic Pete

-has now generously entrusted it to me, in memory of Fred.
+Schafer, who generously entrusted it to me, in memory of

 Pete